Gregory D. Hague: Authorship

 Hague's work has been published in the Arizona State Bar's Real Estate Law Journal.
 He has published several articles for the Huffington Post.

 In June 2013, he self-published the book, How Fathers Change Lives, which is a collection of 52 inspiring stories about remarkable dads and how they impacted the lives of their children.
 The book was featured in Investor's Business Daily.

-Awards
+Recognition

 The Volunteer Lawyers Program named Hague a Top Attorney of the Month in 2013.
 The Arizona Foundation for Legal Services and Education named him one of the Top 50 Pro Bono Attorneys of the Year in 2012.
 The State Bar Association presented Hague with the number one bar score award at its annual convention in 2010.
-Hague's company, 72SOLD, ranked 260th on the Inc. 5000 in 2022.
 In 2022 Hague's company won The Phoenix Business Journal's "Innovator of the Year" award.
+In 2024 Hague's 72SOLD was recognized by Inc 5000 as the fastest-growing real estate firm in its home state of Arizona, first in the western U.S., and second in the nation.
+That was the third year in a row Hague's firm ranked in the Top 500 of the Inc 5000.

+In 2025 the company Hague founded and remains CEO for, 72SOLD, was recognized by Inc 5000 as the fastest growing privately held company in its home state of Arizona, and the fastest growing real estate firm in the Southwest U.S.